HeapsIO/heaps-doc/HXSL.md

 ## HXSL stands for "Haxe Shader Language"

-It's a shader language that follows entirely the OpenGL shader language ([GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language)) specification, but which uses Haxe syntax, allowing you to write directly your shader in your Haxe source code.
+It's a shader language that follows entirely the OpenGL shader language ([GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language)) specification, but which uses Haxe syntax, allowing you to write your shaders directly in your Haxe source code.

 Vertex shaders are used for transforming and projecting each geometry point into 2D space and set up "variables" that will be interpolated on a per-pixel basis.
 This can be used by the pixel shader.